-The flours: Pea protein isolate and fine flax meal flour combine to make this gingerbread rum cake into a healthy, high protein, high fat and low carb cake.
+Keto flours: Pea protein isolate and fine flax meal flour combine to make this gingerbread rum cake into a healthy, high protein, high fat and low carb cake.
 Good for a keto Christmas, great for the keto gains.

-The “fruit”: Instead of the dried fruits in traditional Christmas cakes, we use stem ginger.
+Preserved stem ginger: Instead of the dried fruits in traditional Christmas cakes, we use stem ginger.
 It’s a gingerbread cake, after all!
-Preserved sugar-free ginger gives out the “pieces of fruit” texture inside the cake.
+Preserved sugar-free ginger makes the texture similar to a classic fruit cake.
+But keto!

-The booze: spiced or dark rum is the best to add a bunch of flavor to this gingerbread rum cake!
+Rum: spiced or dark rum is the best to add a bunch of flavor to this gingerbread rum cake!
 Yes, rum is keto friendly! – check out our alcohol on keto article.

-The nuts: Walnuts are the most popular and traditional of Christmas nuts, and are a perfect match for the ginger and rum!
+Nuts: Walnuts are the most popular and traditional of Christmas nuts, and are a perfect match for the ginger and rum!

-So, I replaced all this sugary dried fruit with our own keto stem ginger, chopped in small pieces (about the size of sultanas).
+So, I replaced all this sugary dried fruit with my easy recipe for keto stem ginger, chopped in small pieces (about the size of sultanas).
 This way, we get the classic Christmas fruit cake texture in a keto version- without adding any sugar to the recipe!

 Just wash and peel 150 grams (about 1 big knob) of fresh ginger, cut into real small pieces – the size the dried fruit in a cake should be – and boil it in water with (ideally) allulose or xylitol until it’s softened.
 You could use erythritol, but it will crystallize and be a bit crunchy, and that’s not the texture we are going for.

-Lightly toast the walnuts for extra flavor
+Roast the walnuts for extra flavor

 This step is optional, but highly recommended: you can make the walnuts even more flavorful and fragrant by bringing out its oils.
 You can achieve this by lightly toasting the walnuts in the oven at 150 °C (305° F) for about 15 minutes, until they are a coupe of shades darker.